Lives of the Pipers Home

 Cahill, James b.
 County Kildare, Ireland circa 1847 d.
 Chicago, Illinois Dec.
 17, 1908.
 Active in Chicago.

 In 1913 Francis O'Neill wrote Cahill "has turned out at least a dozen chanters-flat and sharp-equal to the best, and fully equipped with keys."
 Patrick "Patsy" Touhey, in a 1901 interview, described Cahill as a good player who made "first class chanters."
-Emigrated in 1869.
+Emigrated in 1866, perhaps 1869.
 At first probably worked as a carpenter.
 In 1883 began a 28 year service as a Chicago policeman, becoming sergeant by 1896.

 MAKER'S MARK: none known